 Understanding Dump Files

 Dump files are essentially snapshots of your system at the moment of the crash.
-They contain detailed information about your system’s actions when encountering the Blue Screen of Death Windows 10.
+They contain detailed information about your system’s actions when encountering the Blue Screen of Death in Windows 10.

 Collecting Dump Files